Amy Lippert, NTP

 How to Make Smoked Chicken Texas Twinkies

-1. Preheat your smoker to 225 (The one I have and love is a RecTeq Pellet Smoker)
+1. Preheat your smoker to 225 degrees (The one I have and love is a RecTeq Pellet Smoker : I have no affiliation with this company)

-2. If you are making your own spice blend, add all ingredients to a small bowl and stir well to evenly combine.
+2. If you are making your own spice blend, add all ingredients to a small bowl and stir well with a fork to evenly mix.

-6. Place the poppers on the smoker for about 45-minutes, turning the heat up to 350 degrees for last 10-15 minutes to crisp the bacon.
+6. Place the poppers on the smoker for about 45-minutes to 1-hour, turning the heat up to 350 degrees for last 10-15 minutes to crisp the bacon.
 During these last 10-minutes if you want to slather on some of your favorite BBQ sauce, now is the time.

 7. Remove from heat, serve and enjoy!